k8ssandra/k8ssandra/docs/content/en/docs/faqs/_index.md

 ### Can I install multiple releases of k8ssandra?

-Some of the objects installed by the k8ssandra chart are currently configured to be cluster-scoped; consequently, you should only install it once.
+Some of the objects installed by the k8ssandra chart are currently configured to be cluster-scoped; consequently, you should only install those components once.
 This should be fixed before version 1.0 to allow multiple installations.
+Other parts can be installed multiple times to allow creating multiple Cassandra clusters in a single k8s cluster.

 ### What is cass-operator?